-Spondylolisthesis occurs when one of the vertebra along the spine slips out of alignment with the other vertebrae in the spine.
+Spondylolisthesis occurs when one of the vertebra (bones) of the spine slips out of alignment with the other vertebrae in the spine.

 Common symptoms of Spondylolisthesis can include:

 - Moderate to Severe pain in the lower back, hamstrings, and buttocks.

 - Lumbar Radiculopathy or Sciatica.
 The symptoms from a nerve compressed because of lumbar stenosis or a pinched nerve in the back can include: